 WaterNSW considers that dams must be sustained in the long term to secure societal value.
 To ensure sustainability of Warragamba Dam, all reasonably practicable efforts are made to prevent and mitigate potential failure scenarios and accidents.
 This includes optimising the operation and maintenance of the dam over the entire life cycle and ensuring that the desired levels of performance and dam safety are met.

 How the auxiliary spillway works

-Warragamba Dam’s existing crest gates and central spillway continue to manage normal discharge of floodwaters, up to around a 1:750 AEP flood event at which point the auxiliary spillway starts to support the dams discharge capabilities. .
+Warragamba Dam’s existing crest gates and central spillway manage normal discharge of floodwaters up to around a 1:15,500 AEP flood event at which point the auxiliary spillway starts to support the dams discharge capabilities. .

 The downstream end of the auxiliary spillway chute has a ‘flip bucket’ structure which dissipates the energy from the flood discharges flowing through the spillway, prior to flow entering the river channel downstream of the dam.
 This minimises erosion of the riverbed and banks.